lazywithclass/studying-strace/README.md

 All calls are documented, so `man call_name` is available.

+## accept() ##

+It extracts the first connection request on the queue of pending connections for the listening socket, sockfd, creates a new connected socket, and returns a new file descriptor referring to that socket.

 ### access() ###

 Checks whether the calling process can access the file.